-The Alan Herdman Teacher Training Course comprises fifteen units taken over three terms and comprising at least 750 hours of student effort.
+The Alan Herdman Teacher Training Course comprises 7 Active IQ units along with the Pilates and Pre-Pilates technique, taken over 10 months and comprising at least 750 hours of student effort.

 Delivery & Assessment